Useful Right Now

 Mandatory Climate Reporting

-Once in a generation legislation commencing 2025 will significantly impact the sector’s operations and governance - here’s an overview and links to resources.
+This once in a generation legislation commencing 2025 will significantly impact the sector - here’s an overview of how to prepare with links to resources.

 Understanding your carbon footprint is a powerful step.
 These Australian-standard tools help calculate and manage emissions:

-Australian Carbon Management Calculator – for artists, collectives and small orgs (originally developed by CCS)
+Australian Carbon Management Calculator – an entry level tool for artists, collectives and small orgs.
+For a more detailed version please contact admin@greenmusicaustralia.com

 ARUP Circulate – Beta Tool – carbon calculation for creative events, productions, and business ops